-- 28. As shown in Chapter I, there is a particular need to modernize the inland water fleet on inland waterways in the Danube basin and on the Eastern interconnected network.
-Modernization requirements arise generally for reasons of newly emerging technologies, such as river information systems, efficiency and sustainability of IWT as well as regulatory action by UNECE member States and River Commissions. - 29.
-The current work of the EU (under its NAIADES programme), UNECE and the River Commissions in this field needs to be continued and, if possible, intensified.
+- 28. Chapter 1, showed a particular need to modernize the inland water fleet on inland waterways in the Danube basin and on the Eastern interconnected network.
+Modernization requirements arise generally from reasons of efficiency and sustainability of IWT as well as regulatory action from UNECE member States and River Commissions.
+Moreover, there is a strong need to address the financial burden of fleet modernization, as the lack of capital seriously handicaps modernization and environmental improvement of the inland fleet. - 29.
+The current work of the EU NAIADES programme, UNECE and the River Commissions in this field needs to be continued and, if possible, intensified.
 The pan-European dialogue on harmonization of technical requirements for inland vessels is crucial and innovative solutions should be explored.
-In particular, the models for joint working groups, such as the EU/ Central Commission for the Navigation of the Rhine (CCNR) joint working group on technical prescriptions for inland vessels and the UNECE/CCNR joint working group on the transport of dangerous goods could be used and extended in terms of substance and geographic coverage to involve all stakeholders at the pan-European level. - 30.
-Particular support should be provided to further developing and implementing river information services which play a crucial role in ensuring safety and reliability of inland navigation.
-Moreover, there is a strong need to address the question of the financial burden of fleet modernization, as the lack of capital represents a serious handicap for modernization and environmental improvement of the inland fleet.
+In particular, the models for joint working groups, such as the EU/CCNR joint working group on technical prescriptions for inland vessels and the UNECE/CCNR joint working group on the transport of dangerous goods could be used and extended in terms of substance and geographic coverage to involve all stakeholders at the pan-European level. - 30.
+The use of river-sea vessels in light of their potential contribution to increasing the market share of inland navigation should be addressed should be promoted through the elaboration of adequate technical requirements applicable to such vessels and taking into account the safety concerns and the market requirements.

-(a) Strengthen the UNECE work on maintaining pan-Europeans norms on technical requirements to inland vessels, taking due account and contributing, to the extent possible, to the work of the EU/CCNR joint working group on technical prescriptions for inland vessels;
+(a) Strengthen UNECE work on maintaining pan-Europeans norms on technical requirements to inland vessels, taking due account of and contributing to, to the extent possible, the work of the EU/CCNR joint working group on technical prescriptions for inland vessels; possibly integrating the UNECE work on technical prescriptions for inland vessels with the EU/CCNR joint working group should be considered.